The Cookout

-The Cookout is a 2004 American comedy film directed by Lance Rivera, written by Queen Latifah and Shakim Compere.
+The Cookout is a 2004 American comedy film directed by Lance Rivera, written by Ramsay Gbelawoe & Jeffrey Brian Holmes, and story by Queen Latifah, Shakim Compere, and Mikey Martin.
 The film introduces Quran Pender (credited as "Storm P") as Todd Anderson and stars Ja Rule, Tim Meadows, Jenifer Lewis, Meagan Good, Jonathan Silverman, Farrah Fawcett, Frankie Faison, Eve, Danny Glover, and a special appearance by Latifah.
-It tells the story of a basketball player who has joined the New Jersey Nets where he parents celebrate with a family cookout at his new home while a former classmate comes up with a devious plot.
+It tells the story of a basketball player who has joined the New Jersey Nets which his parents celebrate with a family cookout at his new home while a former classmate comes up with a devious plot.

 This was the last film for both Carl Wright and Farrah Fawcett before their respective deaths in 2007 and 2009.
-The film was met with mixed reviews.
+The film was met with negative reviews.

 In 2011, there was a sequel called The Cookout 2.